-Quick answer: This audit fails when the canonical link is missing, relative, or points to a redirect.
-Add one self-referential, absolute https rel=canonical per page that returns a 200 status.
-It consolidates duplicate-URL ranking signals so Google indexes and ranks the URL you actually want.
+Quick answer: Lighthouse flags a non-canonical URL when the rel=canonical link is missing, relative, or points to a redirect.
+Fix the canonical missing error by adding one self-referential, absolute https rel=canonical per page that returns 200.
+It consolidates duplicate-URL ranking signals onto your preferred URL.

 Lighthouse fails this audit when your page is missing a <link rel="canonical">, or has one that is malformed, relative, points to a redirect, or conflicts with other signals.
 The canonical tag tells Google which URL is the authoritative version of a page when several URLs serve similar content.